 Christina's Story

 I read somewhere, “By doing what you love, you inspire and awake the hearts of others.” (unknown author) This is the mission of Bohemian Farmgirl, my Purpose.
 Simple as that.
-So, I craft this colorful handmade life to make my heart smile, with my little bohemian farmgirl-in-training by my side, against the backdrop of the Catskill Mountains.
+So, I craft this colorful handmade life to make my heart smile, with my little bohemian farmgirl-in-training by my side.
 I hope it makes your heart smile too.

 “And what is it to work with love?
 It is to weave the cloth with threads drawn from your heart, even as if your beloved were to wear that cloth.
 It is to build a house with affection, even as if your beloved were to dwell in that house.
 It is to sow seeds with tenderness and reap the harvest with joy, even as if your beloved were to eat the fruit.
 It is to charge all things you fashion with your own spirit.
 Work is love made visible.” ---Kahlil Gibran